dcordero/Tealium-ios-library/README.md

 Table of Repo Contents
 ----------------------
-- **TealiumiOSLibrary** folder contains all files necessary to run the Tealium iOS Library in your app and consists of the following:
-  - Resources folder: legacy folder that no longer contains any data
-  - TealiumiOSLibrary.framework: contains the actual library and header file (read-only)
+- TealiumLibrary.framework: contains the actual library and header file (read-only)
+- **TealiumCompact** folder contains the compact version of the library (automatic UI event tracking + mobile companion removed)
-- **TealiumiOSSampleApps** folder contains ARC and nonARC sample apps for reference or to start a project from.
-Note: The TealiumiOSLibrary.framework will need to be imported to those projects to test/use (simply click and drag into your Xcode project)
+- **TealiumSampleApps** folder contains a sample app and a blank app from which you can start a project from.
+Note: The TealiumLibrary.framework will need to be imported to those projects to test/use (simply click and drag into your Xcode project)
 - **.gitignore** file is a git file that can ignored
 - **README.md** file is this document file